railsuser2014/openobject-doc-book-en/source/book/4/4_12_Projects/4_12_Projects_management.rst

 *Form for delegating a task to another user.*

-Instead, you can use the button  *Delegate*  on a task from version 4.3.x of Open ERP.
+Instead, you can use the button  *Delegate*  on a task.

  *Delegate* \ ``Pending``\